 Why remove them?

-You’ll likely have a dentist recommend you for wisdom teeth removal after an x-ray during your regular checkup shows where your wisdom teeth are.
+You’ll likely have a surgeons recommend you for wisdom teeth removal after an x-ray during your regular checkup shows where your wisdom teeth are.
 Dr. Robert Stemme will remove them to help you keep your smile in the best shape possible.

 Most wisdom teeth don’t come in at normal angles.
 Instead, they come in “impacted.”
 They can also come in and crowd your already-straight teeth right out of alignment.